braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 {% endtab %}
 {% tab Microsoft Fabric %}

+#### Step 2.1: Set up a Cloud Data Ingestion sync

-In the Braze Dashbord, go to **Data Settings > Cloud Data Ingestion**, click **Create New Data Sync**, and select **Microsoft Fabric Import**.
+You will create a new data sync for Microsoft Fabric.
+In the Braze dashbord, go to **Data Settings > Cloud Data Ingestion**, click **Create New Data Sync**, and select **Microsoft Fabric Import**.

-#### Step 2.1: Add Microsoft Fabric connection information and source table
+#### Step 2.2: Add Microsoft Fabric connection information and source table

 Input the information for your Microsoft Fabric warehouse credentials and source table, then proceed to the next step.

 - Credentials Name is a label for these credentials in Braze, you can set a helpful value here
 - See steps in section 1 for details on how to retrieve Tenant ID, Principal ID, Client Secret, and Connection String

 ![The "Create new import sync" page for Microsoft in the Braze dashboard, set to Step 1: "Set up connection".]({% image_buster /assets/img/cloud_ingestion/fabric_setup_1.png %})

-#### Step 2.2: Configure sync details
+#### Step 2.3: Configure sync details

 Next, configure the following details for your sync:

 - Sync name
 - Data type - Supported data types are custom attributes, custom events, purchase events, catalogs, and user deletes.
 The data type for a sync cannot be changed after creation.
-- Sync Frequency - frequency can be anywhere from every 15 minutes to once per month.
+- Sync Frequency - Frequency can be anywhere from every 15 minutes to once per month.
 We'll use the time zone configured in your Braze dashboard to schedule the recurring sync.
   - Non-recurring syncs can be triggered manually or via the [API]({{site.baseurl}}/api/endpoints/cdi)

 ![The "Create new import sync" page for Microsoft Fabric in the Braze dashboard, set to Step 2: "Set up sync details".]({% image_buster /assets/img/cloud_ingestion/fabric_setup_2.png %})

-#### Step 2.3: Configure notification preferences
+#### Step 2.4: Configure notification preferences

 Next, input contact emails.
 We'll use this contact information to notify you of any integration errors, such as unexpected removal of access to the table, or alert when specific rows fail to update .